Clobetasol Propionate: Uses, Types, Doses & Side Effects

 Clobetasol propionate is a topical medication that is applied directly to affected skin.

-Clobetasol ointment or cream 0.5 mg/g can be used by adults or children over 1 year of age.
+Clobetasol ointment or cream 0.05% can be used by adults, as prescribed.

 After symptoms improve, the doctor should reduce the frequency of application or switch to another, less potent corticosteroid.